 - Where possible use the homemade version of processed foods.
 For example, you can make a nice and creamy mayonnaise at home, which can be stored in the fridge for use for one and a half weeks.
 What could be more fulfilling, you will be able to control your ingredients and work in the desired flavour.
 To make mayonnaise at home follow these simple steps.

 |Freshly squeezed lemon juice|

 Break the eggs and place into the food processor, add the ground mustard, salt, and your choice of vinegar.
 Turn on the food processor and process thoroughly, for about 50 seconds, until well combined.
 It will be slightly yellow at this time.
 While the blender is running, slowly add in the oil until the mixture is emulsified and thick.
 Ensure the oil is slowly added (up to 2 minutes total pouring time) to make room for a creamy mayonnaise.
 While the food processor is still running, add the lemon juice until well combined.
 The lemon juice in combination with the previously added vinegar imparts an excellent flavour into the mayonnaise.

 Note: This recipe makes 3 cups of mayonnaise and can be kept in the fridge for up to 1 week.
 If you are not comfortable using raw egg as is the case with many people, you may use pasteurized eggs.

 Research evidence suggests that the spleen, liver, and kidney are the organs where titanium dioxide may concentrate and constitute a high risk leading to the initiation of diseases and physiological changes in various organs.
-As a result of the recent revelations, the toxicological re-evaluation of titanium dioxide safety as food color or additive needs to be urgently addressed.
+As a result of the recent revelations, the toxicological re-evaluation of titanium dioxide safety as food colour or additive needs to be urgently addressed.
+Hence, the answer to the curious question; are food additives safe?
 The onus is on you as an individual to be discreet in the consumption of products with titanium dioxide.